 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
-If you miss a dose or forget to use your medicine, use it as soon as you can.
-If your next regular dose of Topamax® is less than 6 hours away, wait until then to use the medicine and skip the missed dose.
+If you miss a dose of Topamax® and it is within 6 hours until your next regular dose, skip the missed dose and take your next dose at the regular time.
 If you miss more than 1 dose of Topamax®, call your doctor for instructions.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how topiramate works.
 Tell your doctor if you are using any of the following:

 - Acetazolamide, amitriptyline, dichloralphenazone, dichlorphenamide, digoxin, lithium, zonisamide

 - Other medicines to treat seizures (including carbamazepine, phenytoin, valproic acid)

 - Do not drink alcohol with Qudexy XR or Topamax®.
 Do not drink alcohol for 6 hours before and 6 hours after you take the Trokendi XR capsule.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.